-Phase 1 of the refurbishment, which took place throughout December 2017, entailed:
+Phase 1 of the hall refurbishment, which took place throughout December 2017, entailed:

 - Installation of toilets with disabled facilities.